lowylori/technicallogs/geom99/Week11.md

 - [ ] Automate with FME

 ## KoboToolbox [03/21/24 30 mins]
 An alternative to Survey123.
-Not necessarily open source, however they do offer a free community plan for educational institutions.
+Advertized as open source, however they do offer a free community plan for educational institutions and also paid plans.
 <img width="1070" alt="Screenshot 2024-03-21 at 12 44 40 PM" src="https://github.com/lowylori/technicallogs/assets/49323685/554d3fe9-e62f-4982-9b6c-9c32d9e4bed1">

 * Create an account on KoboToolBox